alexey-martynov/alexey-martynov.github.io/_posts/2026-08-05-complex-latex-usage.md

 is maintained by many people on different systems the maintaining up to date font set becomes hard.

-The better way is placing fonts into version control along with packages from previous section and referring them by file names.
+The better way is placing fonts under version control along with packages from previous section and referring them by file names.

 To use fonts in document the `fontspec` package should be loaded.
 For